pradeepkumarid/binaural_headtracking/README.md

 1. To use this source code, you need Allosystem.
 This can be found at https://github.com/AlloSphere-Research-Group/AlloSystem

 2. You need a smartphone that can provide orientation sensor readings (from accelerometer and gyroscope).
 The simplest way is to use SensorUdp android app by Takashi or write your own app.
 I have written parser for the data sent using SensorUdp app.
-If you use your own app, modify the parser accordinly in _getOrientations_ function of Project/MAIN.cpp
+If you use your own app, modify the parser accordingly in _getOrientations_ function of Project/MAIN.cpp

 3. The smartphone and PC should be on same network.
 Adjust the port settings in Project/Utilities.h.